Glass for City Council 2020

 • City staff has flouted state statute by claiming that many purchases of commodity goods and services are contracts for "professional services" when they should, by law, go out for bid.
 As a result, it frequently awards no-bid contracts, overpays for goods and services, and bypasses worthy local suppliers.
 The City Council should direct staff, by ordinance, to discontinue this practice.

 • City Council should give priority to the needs and concerns of the general public and maintain a healthy skepticism about the intentions and motivations of interest groups, lobbying groups, out-of-town "consultants," and outside corporations.
 In discussions of all issues, the public should get the first and the last word, and should be invited to speak before Council begins to deliberate, not after.
-If meetings are held electronically (e.g. via Zoom), members of the public should be given the same ability and time to present information as city bureaucrats and should be equally visible on video rather than being reduced to disembodied voices, as has been the City's practice in 2021 and 2022.
+If meetings are held electronically (e.g. via Zoom), members of the public should be given the same ability and time to present information as city bureaucrats and should be fully visible on video.

 • Council should refrain from signing a "work for hire" contract with any organization which is bound by law to serve the interests of its members rather than those of the general public.

 • The University of Wyoming is an absolutely invaluable asset to our community.
 However, one important role of Laramie's City Council is to "push back" against the institutionally selfish ambitions of the University when they go too far and threaten to harm Laramie's quality of life or tax base.
 UW can destroy local businesses by competing unfairly with them; incur large expenses for the City while failing to pay commensurate taxes; and impact our quality of life by creating congestion, parking issues, noise, pollution, and other nuisances.
 Closure of arterial streets which pass through or near the UW campus would severely impact public safety.
-The careers and financial welfare of Council members who are associated with, or have obligations to, the University could be directly affected by their votes.
-To avoid placing them in the awkward position of having to worry about such consequences, they should be encouraged to recuse if there is any possibility of a conflict of interest.
+Because the employment and careers of UW employees may be directly impacted if they serve on Council and support citizens' interests rather than voting in accordance with the University administration's wishes, they are likely to have irreconcilable conflicts of interest.
+Voters should therefore think twice before electing them to serve on Council.

 • Council must listen carefully to the actual residents and small businesses of downtown Laramie - not to lobbying groups which purport to represent them but in fact represent a few monied interests as well as their own selfish interests.
 It must work to add, not destroy, downtown parking and not overburden downtown businesses with arbitrary and needless regulations.
 The City must keep downtown Laramie safe and hospitable by taking measures to fight overserving of alcohol and discourage vandalism and other problems to which this practice has proven to lead.

 • City government must be fully transparent and readily accessible.
-Now that Laramie's local newspaper has been bought by an out-of-state corporation and is a mere shadow of its former self - with one less edition per week, only one or two reporters, large quantities of "filler" (articles from out of town papers), and only occasional coverage of Council activities - Council itself should publish synopses of its meetings and notify the public well in advance and in clear, simple language of the items it is considering and the ways in which they will affect the public.
+Now that Laramie's local newspaper has been bought by an out-of-state corporation and is a mere shadow of its former self - with only one and a half reporters, large quantities of "filler" (articles from out of town papers), and only occasional coverage of Council activities - Council itself should publish synopses of its meetings and notify the public well in advance and in clear, simple language of the items it is considering and the ways in which they will affect the public.
 It should be active on social media, publish blogs and articles, and actively notify affected parties of its actions whenever possible.

 • Proposed changes that can dramatically affect quality of life or the character of neighborhoods - such as changes to zoning regulations - should be noticed via mail to all affected residents and property owners.
 City ordinances should require all boards, commissions, and joint powers boards to do likewise.